Second Story Women's Centre supports women and gender-diverse people, provides safer spaces, and advocates for social change.

 time interest in social justice with particular emphasis on ending gender-based violence and poverty.
 Alison grew up in North Queens and, along with her husband and two sons, has lived in New Germany for twenty years.

-Ali Davis: Board Member
+Ali Davis: Director

 Ali Davis has been working for/with non-profit organizations since 2005.
 For the last 15 years, she worked internationally for Community Based Organizations, International NGOs and United Nations Agencies.
 While she specializes in needs assessment, analysis, monitoring & evaluation and information management, she also has experience in project development, finance and reporting.
 In more recent years, working at the global level, she has assisted in strategic planning and policy development.
 When the pandemic was declared, Ali moved back to Canada and found her way to Second Story where she started volunteering and taking part in the Social Action Committee.
 She has greatly enjoyed working to assist people at home and would love the opportunity to increase her involvement.
 Given her background in Monitoring & Evaluation with a focus on accountability, combined with a detail oriented mind, Ali hopes she can use the skills she developed over the years to assist SSWC in the days and months to come.
 She would also love to further develop those skills (as well as new ones) by learning from all the amazing